toqaalaa20/toqaalaa20/README.md

 ### :woman_technologist: About Me :
-- :telescope: I'm a SENIOR CSE student at Egypt Japan University of Science and Technology
+- I'm a Senior CSE student at Egypt Japan University of Science and Technology
-- :seedling: Currently developing my skills as a Computer Vision Engineer
+- Currently developing my skills as a Machine Learning Engineer
-- :mailbox: How to reach me: toqa.alaa@ejust.edu.eg
+- How to reach me: toqa.alaa@ejust.edu.eg

 ---